raspberrypilearning/cd-my-favourite-celebrity/en/step_4.md

 --- /challenge ---

 Congratulations!
 You have built your first webpage.
-Next we will style our webpage.
+Next you will style your webpage.